Contact the GG Archives

 Kringla (Spritz Cookie)

 The Kringla or Spritz Cookie is a family favorite at Christmas.
 These delicious cookies are easy to make.
-They are similar in taste to the popular Danish Butter Cookie, so these cookies often disappear quickly.
+They are similar in taste to the famous Danish Butter Cookie, so these cookies often disappear quickly.

 Finished Krumkaka

-Krumkaka / Krumkakka / Krumkake Recipe Norwegian Cookie
+Krumkaka / Krumkakka / Krumkake Norwegian Cookie Recipe

 Lefse Prepared with Butter and Brown Sugar

-Lefse - Norwegian Recipe
+Lefse Recipe

 Potato Dumplings